 Together with Martin Lodewijk, he revived the classic 1940s pulp character 'De Kat', that was originally created by Henk Albers.
 Vos' debut album, 'De Kat in Constantinopel', was published in 1980.
-After several years of absense in the field, his name popped up again in 1999 with the album 'De Prins en de Paardekop', a collection of his SF and fantasy stories for Wordt Vervolgd and Titanic.
+Together with Hans Pieko, Ronald van Vemden and Ben Jansen, he formed the final incarnation of the legendary comics group Studio Arnhem from the late 1980s until 1994.
+After Ben Jansen's death, the team became part of the Funny Farm studio of Kees de Boer.
+During this period, Vos mostly worked on illustration work.
+After several years of absense in the field of comics, his name popped up again in 1999 with the album 'De Prins en de Paardekop', a collection of his SF and fantasy stories for Wordt Vervolgd and Titanic.

 Hendrik J. Vos in Aloha (1974)